Flower Market Road

 With a full week in Hong Kong and after a fun day out at Ocean Park the day before, we had some more sightseeing on the program with Kowloon side in focus for the next day.
 We took the metro from Wai Chan to Prince Edward station on the Kowloon side of the Hong Kong harbour.
 From there it is a short walk to the famous Flower Market Road.
 We found the street to be lined with shops and stalls filled with fragrant and colourful flowers and potted plants.
 There was everything on sale from tulips, to roses to expensive and rare orchids.
 Some of the flower heads were individually wrapped in foam to protect them from being damaged by transport.
 They reminded us of the carefully packed fruit we had seen on our trips to Japan.
-I thought about buying a bunch of flowers but then again I would be carrying it around with me all day long so contented myself with looking.
+I thought about buying a bunch of flowers at the market but then again I would be carrying it around with me all day long so contented myself with looking.
 Jerome liked the look of the decorative bamboo plants and the decorations for the New Years Celebrations as well.
+Kids will love the colourful flower displays and the fragrant smell.

 Having left both the bird and flower market behind we walked back into the direction of the metro station.
 We turned left into busy Tung Choi Street and after passing a few bike shops we were immediately immersed in the many shops selling goldfish – the goldfish market is also famous and a fascinating place for children (of all ages!).